kurtbartholomew/front-end-dev-knowledge/README.md

 #### General Questions:

 * What did you learn yesterday/this week?
+ - How to use python function decorators in Flask to define routes
 * What excites or interests you about coding?
+ - The ability to design and pull your ideas from your head into the work for someone else to experience and enjoy
 * What is a recent technical challenge you experienced and how did you solve it?
+ - Figuring out how to test a user's tests with my own tests.
+I did this by separating out the test lines and running each of them through scenarios where they should cause a failure and then scenarios where they should pass.
+From there, I send messages back to the user to explain to them the scenario in which it failed and how to correct it.
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+ - UI considerations: Nav bar on top, links are underlined, vertical scrolling, no parallax effect, no carousel, responsive to small screens and high pixel ration screens.
+As few dropdowns as possible (hopefully none).
+Roles properly labeled for screen readers.
+Icons/links far enough apart to easily hit with mouse or finger.
+ - Performance considerations: As few DNS lookups as possible, images put together as spritemaps, js and css both concatenated and minified, assets potentially loading from different subdomains to download multiple in parallel, all assets are gzipped, all images appropriately sized, css and js is not blocking load of page, and most important css is inlined to allow quick load of page with enhancement styles coming after
+ - SEO: TBD
+ - Maintainability: Properly structured and modular css, intelligent use of css classes instead of ids, preferable use of vanilla javascript over jQuery, modular code structure with variable names that make sense and the use of semantic html like <section> and <aside>
+ - Technology considerations: Assume the user is using a mobile device.
+Build out from there, making considerations for larger phones, small tablets, large tablets and laptop/desktop computers.
+Create css rules that scale properly for retina screens (double the number of pixels) so images don't look like garbage.
+Think about images you are serving and how long they take to download on average.
+   Use roles, alt text, and tabbing copiously to make the page accessible to screen readers.
 * Talk about your preferred development environment.
+ - sublime text with a number of plugins, webstorm, or vim
 * Which version control systems are you familiar with?
+ - git and svn
 * Can you describe your workflow when you create a web page?
+ - Sketch out general layout (Sketch or Balsamiq)
+ - Decide on purpose of page
+ - Decide on general features like navbar, sidebars, and footer.
+ - Decide if you need a separate mobile page or if responsive works.
+ - Create general containers (navbar, sidebars, footer, main containers)
+ - Choose a serif and san-serif font to use throughout the page
+ - Position containers
+ - Put in content placeholders
+ - Experiment with color combinations and fonts
+ - Check with users regularly to get visual and behavioral feedback
+ - Structure and modularize CSS to prevent a giant mess later
+ - Finalize design with users
 * If you have 5 different stylesheets, how would you best integrate them into the site?
+ - Concatenate all the stylesheets and minify the result.
+Serve that
+ - Move the common rules to the same stylesheet and reduce the side of the others
+ - Conditionally load the necessary stylesheets with inline js if no other choices
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
+ - Sprite Maps
+ - JS/CSS Concatenation and Minification
+ - Image Zipping
+ - Inline JS/CSS where needed
 * How many resources will a browser download from a given domain at a time?
+ - Earlier browsers like IE7 allow for 2 concurrent connections and later browsers like Chrome and Mozilla typically around 6
   * What are the exceptions?
+    - Domain Partitioning (using static subdomains to load more assets concurrently)
+    - SPDY (is not locked into TCP connection design, which prevents concurrency)
 * Name 3 ways to decrease page load (perceived or actual load time).
+ - Concatenate and minify scripts
+ - Reduce DNS lookups
+ - Load scripts asynchronously
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+ - Use tabs because it's your responsibility to follow established style
 * Describe how you would create a simple slideshow page.
+ - Create container1 with 100% the height and width of the body
+ - Create another container2 inside container1 to hold all the slides.
+The display of it should be set to inline
+ - Within container3, place any number of containers each with a width of container1 and a slide in each of the containers
+ - Simulate the sliding on click, enter or left/right arrow by shifting the absolute positioning of container2 one screen width left or right
 * If you could master one technology this year, what would it be?
+ - Go
 * Explain the importance of standards and standards bodies.
+ - Without them, maintainability would drop sharply due to new developers being unable to participate without significant onboarding, lots of downtime due to style differences between team members, slower tools since they can't be optimized for idiomatic syntax, and individual platforms would require an incredible amount of work to learn and develop for.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
+ - The page renders before your styles are applied
+ - Make sure to put your stylesheet links in the head of the document
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?